Earth Institute Postdoctoral Fellowship Program

 Program Details

-Start Date and Duration: Climate School Postdocs are appointed for twenty-four months and appointments typically begin on September 1.
-However, depending on individual circumstances, as well as the needs of a postdoc’s host research unit, appointments may begin as early as July 1.
+Start Date and Duration: Climate School Postdocs are appointed for twelve months with a possible extension of twelve more months, contingent on funding.
+Appointments typically begin on September 1; however, depending on individual circumstances, as well as the needs of a postdoc’s host research unit, appointments may begin as early as July 1.

-Funding: Climate School Postdocs will receive an annual salary of $71,640.
-They are also awarded a research stipend of $12,000 over the two-year term for reimbursable expenses related to the appointment.
+Funding: Climate School Postdocs will receive an annual salary of $72,116.
+They are also awarded a research stipend of $7,000 for reimbursable expenses related to the appointment.
 These funds can be used for relocation and moving expenses, as well as for computers, travel, conference, journal, book, software, equipment, and other research costs.

 External Funding: CCS Postdocs are encouraged to participate in the development and submission of research proposals in cooperation with their mentors, host research units, or other researchers.
 When doing so, they must follow all Columbia University rules applicable to postdoctoral scholars.